 With the awareness that the stories we create now will soon determine the reality of our (great) (grand)children, we want to take responsibility for the future.

-Mechanisms such as long-term thinking, fighting polarization, not avoiding conflict, empathizing with others, discovering what binds us together and balancing individual and collective interests are the pillars of the cultural shift that you can experience during the performance/game.
+Warning: Mechanisms such as long-term thinking, depolarising, questioning history, not avoiding conflict, empathising with others, discovering that we are not so different from each other, are the pillars of the cultural change that you can experience during the Rehearsing the Revolution game.

 Rehearsing the Revolution: Online series

 The ‘BIOTOPES’ where we play the game and develop in co-creation:

 – Buffer Fringe Performance Art Festival, Cyprus (CY) in the buffer zone at the House for Cooperation about decolonizing the past, present and future

 – Rotterdam District Theatre, IJsselmonde Rotterdam (NL)